zaanposni/discord-masz/README.md

 ## 🛠 Self Hosting

 You can **host your own instance of MASZ**, see below for instructions.\
-If you have any questions, feel free to contact Zaanposni, or a support member.
+If you have any questions, feel free to contact Zaanposni, or a support member:

 - [Discord server](https://discord.gg/5zjpzw6h3S)
 - [Email](mailto:me@zaanposni.com)